Girls Town (1959 film): Plot

 The movie opens with a young woman fending off an attempted rape.
 In the process, the would-be rapist accidentally falls off a cliff to his death.
-Circumstantial evidence places 16-year-old delinquent Silver (played by a 27-year-old Van Doren) at the scene, and she is sent to Girls Town, a rehabilitation village run by a group of nuns.
-There, she lives with Serafina (Gigi Perreau) and some experienced juvenile delinquents.
+Circumstantial evidence places 16-year-old delinquent Silver at the scene, and she is sent to Girls Town, a rehabilitation village run by a group of nuns.
+There, she lives with Serafina and some experienced juvenile delinquents.
 Trouble and misunderstandings ensue.
-Troublemaker Fred (Tormé) saw the cliff incident from a distance and realizes it was actually Silver's sister, Mary Lee (Elinor Donahue), who was there.
+Troublemaker Fred saw the cliff incident from a distance and realizes it was actually Silver's sister, Mary Lee, who was there.
 Fred blackmails Mary Lee into being his partner in deadly "hands-off drag racing", then prepares to take her to Tijuana to sell her into the slave trade.
 Silver finally wins the respect of her Girls Town friends, and finally they rescue Mary Lee.

-A subplot involves delusional Serafina believing famous teen idol Jimmy (Anka) is in love with her.
+A subplot involves delusional Serafina believing famous teen idol Jimmy is in love with her.
 During the film, he sings "Lonely Boy", "It's Time to Cry", "Girls Town Blues", and "Ave Maria".
 A scene set in a nightclub features The Platters singing "Wish It Were Me".